Cyclist Sir Mark Cavendish: It will be nice to race as a Knight Commander

 “I am very fortunate to have got to do what I love for so many years, and to see other people inspired by that and riding bikes themselves,” he said.

+In particular, he said it was great to see the growth of the sport in recent years.

-“Seeing how many people ride bikes now, seeing the growth of cycling in this country now and seeing how successful we’ve become at it… it’s incredibly rewarding to be part of that.
+“Seeing how many people ride bikes now, seeing the growth of cycling in this country now and seeing how successful we’ve become at it … it’s incredibly rewarding to be part of that and to know that it’s something you can be honoured for it.

 “It wonderful.
 You know, I’m just a lad from the Isle of Man, to be a Knight Commander, that’s not something I could ever have dreamed of.”